shysaur/QLWindowsApps/README.md

 ### Supported OS X versions

-QLWindowsApps was tested on OS X Snow Leopard and later, up to OS X Yosemite.
+QLWindowsApps was tested on OS X Leopard and later, up to OS X Yosemite.
-It should also work on Leopard, but it was never tested on it.

 Known Issues